If you run an online business, then you must have dealt with choosing between different web hosting types.

 A dedicated server is a physical server which hosts only the applications and services of a single hosting client.

-This means that if you host your website on a dedicated server, your website will be able to utilize all the resources that the server has to offer without having to share the RAM, CPU, or other server resources with other users.
+This means that if you host your website on a single-user server, your website will be able to utilize all the resources that the server has to offer without having to share the RAM, CPU, or other server resources with other users.

-Dedicated servers come with many benefits because you are the only user of the server.
-They are the best type of hosted servers for businesses whose website or web application requite top-notch performance.
+Single-tenant servers come with many benefits because you are the only user of the server.
+They are the best type of hosted servers for businesses whose website or web application require top-notch performance.

 What Are The Differences Between a Shared and a Dedicated Server?

 When looking for a server hosting solution, it’s important to choose the right hosting package for your organization.

-Let’s take a closer look at the differences between shared and dedicated servers so that you can get a better idea of which option would suit your needs best.
+Let’s take a closer look at the differences between shared and single-user servers so that you can get a better idea of which option would suit your needs best.

 Single-tenant servers provide fast load times even when facing heavy traffic.
 As their resources are not shared, your website gets 100% of the processing power.
 Shared servers, on the other hand, restrict the amount of resources you can use, which results in slowing down the overall speed of your website.

 Website performance is an important factor to consider when choosing what type of server to get.
 Shared servers host multiple clients on the same hardware, and you will get just a portion of its performance.
-If you opt for a dedicated server, you will enjoy the full potential of the hardware you are paying for.
+If you opt for a single-user server, you will enjoy the full potential of the hardware you are paying for.

 For example, if you experience a spike in traffic on your website, you’d want to have a server that can handle it.
 Since shared servers split hardware resources between users, it’s likely that a surge of traffic will lead to slow website performance.
 However, if you’re hosting your website on a dedicated server, you will have more resources readily available to handle the extra traffic.

 Single-user servers can provide you with high bandwidth for your hosting needs.
 You can pick how much bandwidth you want, and upgrade/downgrade as you go.